MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 * Confirm element tags are consistent, or SSO fails
 * Complex forms generated dynamically might require dev tool analysis to understand the sign in form
 * Client initiation is better for sign in pages with multiple forms
-  * You can specify form name and customize the JavaScript form handler logic
+  * You can select the form name and customize the JavaScript form handler logic
-* FBA SSO methods optimize user experience and security by hiding form interactions:
+* FBA SSO methods hide form interactions to optimize user experience and security:
   * You can validate if the credentials are injected
   * In client-initiated mode, disable form auto submission in your SSO profile
   * Use dev tools to disable the two style properties that prevent the sign in page from appearing